rrwick/Porechop/README.md

 ### Build and run without installation

-By simply running `make` in Porechop's directory, you can compile the C++ components but not install an executables.
+By simply running `make` in Porechop's directory, you can compile the C++ components but not install an executable.
 The program can then be executed by directly calling the `porechop-runner.py` script.

 ```bash
 git clone https://github.com/rrwick/Porechop.git